pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

-The following defines the help output for the `pywbemcli server profiles --help` subcommand
+The following defines the help output for the `pywbemcli server profiles --help` command

 ::

     Usage: pywbemcli server profiles [COMMAND-OPTIONS]

-      Display management profiles advertized by the server.
+      List management profiles advertized by the server.

       Retrieve the CIM instances representing the WBEM management profiles advertized by the WBEM server, and display information about each profile.